qnguyen3/chat-with-mlx/README.md

 ### Solution 2:
 Do the same as Solution 1.
 Sometimes, the `download_snapshot` method that is used to download the models are slow, and you would like to download it by your own.

-After the adding the .yaml config, you can download the repo by yourself and add it to `chat_with_mlx\models\download`.
+After the adding the .yaml config, you can download the repo by yourself and add it to `chat_with_mlx/models/download`.
 The folder name MUST be the same as the orginal repo name without the username (so `google/gemma-2b-it` -> `gemma-2b-it`).

 A complete model should have the following files:
 - `model.safetensors`